 You will need to achieve three A Levels at specified grades, in one set of exams or assessments, to meet the entry requirements for most of our degrees.

 For many degrees, we will expect you to have studied specific subjects at A Level and may also require other subjects to have been achieved at specific grades to at least GCSE.

-Before you commit to a particular course of study at your school or college, please seek advice from the relevant admissions office to ensure your qualifications will meet the requirements of your chosen degree.
+Before you commit to a particular course of study at your school or college, please contact us to ensure your qualifications will meet the requirements of your chosen degree.